Finder makes money from featured partners, but editorial opinions are our own.

 • Meet any income and credit score requirements

-How much do personal loans for self-employed cost?
+How much do personal loans for self-employed people cost?

-The cost of personal loans for the self-employed primarily depends on the loan term you opt for and the interest rate you’re charged, which can range between 6.99% and 46.96%.
+The cost of personal loans for the self-employed depends on factors like your loan term and interest rate (which can range between 6.99% and 46.96%).
+To illustrate, here’s how much a $5,000 loan could cost over a 3-year and 5-year term with 8%, 16% and 24% interest.

 Personal loan calculator for self-employed loans